Aiglon College

 Aiglon College is a private co-educational boarding school in the canton of Vaud, Switzerland.
 Founded in 1949 by former Gordonstoun School teacher John C. Corlette, it is in the alpine village of Chesieres, close to the ski resort of Villars-sur-Ollon, 58 kilometers from Lausanne.

-The school prepares its students for IGCSE exams and the IB Diploma, and is also known for its program of outdoor education and prowess in winter sports.
+The school prepares its students for IGCSE exams and the IB Diploma, and is also known for its outdoor education and winter sports.
 All students are required to take part in expeditions.
 These include hiking, camping, mountain biking, kayaking, rock climbing, ski mountaineering, and other outdoor challenges.